 Meetings should be held as frequently as required to expedite a swift response to applications for RPCL and/or RPEL.
-Meetings may be held virtually provided a record is kept of proceedings.
+Meetings may be held virtually provided a record is keptof proceedings.

-POLICY AND REGULATIONS FOR THE RECOGNITION OF PRIOR LEAR Policy ref: SEO/App1
+POLICY AND REGULATIONS FOR THE RECOGNITION OF PRIOR LEARNING

 Policy ref: SEO/App1

-Version number 01
+Version number 02

-Version date 23 rd May 2016
+Version date 23 May 2016, updated August 2021

-Name of Developer/Reviewer Greg Allen
+Name of Developer/Reviewer Greg Allen, Academic Registrar

 Policy Owner (Group/Centre/Unit) SEO

-Person responsible for implementation Heads of Schools, Admissions
+Person responsible for implementation Heads of Schools, Recruitment and

-(postholder)
+(postholder) Admissions Team.

 Approving committee/board Senate

 Date approved 23 rd May 2016

 Effective from September 2016

 Dissemination method e.g. website Website

-Review frequency Annually
+Review frequency Periodically

 Reviewing committee Senate

 Consultation history (individuals/group Drafts of the regulation have been

 consulted and dates) considered by:

 Education Committee

 Senate

-Document history (e.g. rationale for and This was a major re-write of the previous
+Document history (e.g. rationale for and A major re-write of the previous

-dates of previous amendments) Recognition of Prior Learning regulations and policies.
+dates of previous amendments) Recognition of Prior Learning regulations

+and policies took place in 2016.

+In August 2021, the document was

+updated, following changes in the UK

+Quality Code for Higher Education and

+to reflect technical updates.